shapeoko/Docs/content/wiring_3.md

 ###Y Axis

 Here is an overview of how the Y-axis wires are routed.
-From the front, you can see the second Y stepper motor (the one on the left side of the machine) has it's wires routed through the MakerSlide.
+From the front, you can see the second Y stepper motor (the one on the left side of the machine) has its wires routed through the MakerSlide.

 ![front view svg](wiring/wiring_3_frontview.svg);